 You’ll have the best looking lawn in your neighborhood with our Zoysia grass.
-All of our quality grass is delivered from our farm direct to your home or project.
+All of our quality grass is delivered from our farm direct to your home or project location.
 Here’s Houston Grass Owner Michael Romine talking about the varieties of the best Zoysia grass for Houston.
+Call us at 281-431-7441 for a quote for your project and quick answers to your questions.

 This is the 2nd time I’ve ordered zoysia from y’all.
 Last year I picked up a pallet at your facility – the grass looks great.
 This recent order was four pallets for my new house, and it was delivered on time.
 The grass looks great – I can’t wait to see it in the yard.
 I won’t get my grass from anywhere else.